 How much money is allocated to LEAP?

-LEAP has a total budget of $150 million over five years to support technology development, in-space demonstration and science missions.
+LEAP has a total budget of $150 million over five years to support technology development, in-space demonstration and science missions in lunar orbit, on the Moon's surface, and beyond.
 The program will have a focus on artificial intelligence, robotics and health initiatives.

 What is the duration of the program?

 Funding for LEAP has been allocated for five years, up to fiscal year –.

 Where can I find the funding opportunities for LEAP?